symfony-cmf/symfony-cmf-docs/reference/configuration/routing.rst

 **type**: ``string`` **default**: ``""``

-Sets a pattern to which the Route must match before getting the routes from a database.
+Sets a pattern to which the Route must match before attempting to get any routes from a database.
 This can improve the performance a lot when only a subsection of your site is using the dynamic router.

 route_provider_service_id
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 **type**: ``string``

-When no persistence layer is enabled, a route provider service *must* be
+When none of the persistence layers is enabled, a route provider service *must*
-provided in order to get the routes.
+be provided in order to get the routes.
 This is done by using the
 ``route_provider_service_id`` setting.

 route_filters_by_id